-Blue Ash Memorial Day Ceremony video will honor local soldier killed in action; Watch the preview
+Blue Ash Memorial Day Ceremony video honors local soldier killed in action; Watch the full video

 In lieu of an in-person 68th Annual Memorial Day Parade and Ceremony, the City of Blue Ash Parks and Recreation Department commissioned a tribute video to honor those who have made the ultimate sacrifice, including a young soldier from Blue Ash.